-Although I had not previously been interested in developmental psychology, through working with Dr. Pfeifer, an expert in developmental social neuroscience.
-I became convinced that adolescence is a unique window of opportunity for interventions to improve health and well-being.
-Not only is there increased neuroplasticity during this period, but the massive changes in cognitive, emotional, and social processing provide an extraordinary opportunity to help shape healthy habits and prevent engagement in health-risking behaviors.
+Working with Dr. Pfeifer, an expert in developmental social neuroscience, convinced me that adolescence is a unique window of opportunity for interventions to help shape healthy habits and prevent engagement in health-risking behaviors.
 Working with Dr. Pfeifer, I had the unique opportunity to learn fMRI preprocessing and analysis using data from a 6-year longitudinal study on self and social development.
 Although human adolescence is characterized by major shifts in self and social processing, the specific neurodevelopmental trajectories of self and social evaluations are not well characterized.
-Toward this end, we used whole-brain linear mixed effects modeling to estimate the shape of the developmental curves at each voxel (volumetric pixel) in the brain.
-Because we conduct a huge number of statistical tests (approximately 70,000), it is critical to correct for multiple comparisons.
-However, despite showing robust task effects, this method was not sensitive enough to detect developmental changes after stringent correction for multiple comparisons.
-In response, I helped develop an innovative analysis technique to continue to probe developmental effects across the whole brain while reducing the number of comparisons and taking advantage of the functional organization of the brain.
-We used a standardized parcellation atlas to divide the brain into 350 regions of interest (ROIs), extracted the mean signal within each ROI for each subject, time point, and condition, and used this data as inputs to a linear mixed effects model.
+Further, these developmental effects are often subtle and not well-powered using traditional analytic methods.
+Because of this, I helped develop an innovative analysis technique to probe developmental effects across the whole brain while increasing power.
+We used a standardized parcellation atlas to divide the brain into 350 regions of interest (ROIs) rather than 70,000 voxels (volumetric pixels), extracted the mean signal within each ROI for each subject, time point, and condition, and used this data as inputs to a linear mixed effects model.
 This approach is significant because it substantially reduces the number of multiple comparisons and stabilizes effect estimates by averaging the signal across voxels in each ROIs.
-To introduce this novel method to others.
-I was invited to present at the Modeling Developmental Change workshop sponsored by the National Science Foundation.
 Our results showed expected increases in activation for self and social processing in their respective neural networks.
 However, we also showed that self-evaluations in the academic domain become highly salient, affirming the importance of academic identity during adolescence.
-I won a Jacobs Foundation Young Scholars Award to present this work at the Flux congress in the Netherlands, and have also presented our findings at several poster sessions.
-We are currently preparing this manuscript for publication and expect to submit in early 2018.
-Overall, this was a formative experience, providing me with the skillset to pursue a doctoral degree in translational neuroscience, as well as revealing to me the incredible importance of taking a developmental approach.
+To introduce this novel method to others, I was invited to present at the NSF sponsored Modeling Developmental Change workshop.
+I also won a Jacobs Foundation Young Scholars Award to present this work at the Flux congress in the Netherlands.
+We are currently preparing this manuscript for publication and expect to submit in fall 2018.
+Overall, this was a formative experience, providing me with the skill set to pursue a doctoral degree in translational neuroscience, as well as revealing to me the incredible importance of taking a developmental approach.
 I also developed excellent working relationships with Drs.
 Berkman and Pfeifer and chose to continue working with them as a doctoral student.